An Extension of Heron's Formula to Tetrahedra, and the Projective Nature of Its Zeros: Canonical distances for rank 1 configurations

 Because the set of all sets of four points in the Euclidean plane modulo isometries is five-dimensional just like the set of all tetrahedra with $\Omega = 0$ (cf.~Fig.~\myref[3]{fig:lattice}), it is tempting to speculate that the above canonical map can be extended to a canonical bijection between these two five-dimensional sets.
 This would be much more in accord with the intuition, which has been taken for granted by scientists and mathematicians throughout history, that the boundary of the six-dimensional set of non-degenerate tetrahedra is the set of all quadruples of points in the Euclidean plane.
 This possibility seems interesting enough to be stated formally as a conjecture: \begin{conjecture} The bijection between the set of all quadruples in the special affine plane and those quadruples in the Euclidean plane for which the radius of gyration attains its unique minimum, subject to maintaining the areas of the triangles and Varignon parallelograms in the affine quadruple, can be extended to a bijection of the set of all degenerate tetrahedra, as defined by the zeros of $\Omega$, with the set of all quadruples in the Euclidean plane; moreover this mapping is or can be chosen to be canonical, so these two sets can be identified. \end{conjecture}

 One approach to proving this conjecture starts from the construction of the zeros of $\Omega$ as the limit of affine transformations $\lim_{\sigma \rightarrow \infty} \mathcal A_\sigma$ applied to a random tetrahedron, as described in Sec.~\myref[3]{sec:zeros}.
-Observe that this limit is translation but not rotation independent, and that $\mathcal P \coloneq \lim_{\sigma \rightarrow 0} \sigma \mathcal A_\sigma$ is the projection of that tetrahedron onto the plane orthogonal to the line which the zeros lie on.
-Since these limits are also independent of rotations about that line, the tetrahedron together with its orientation w.r.t.~the line has eight degrees of freedom.
-Recalling that the generic zeros have five degrees of freedom, the set of such rotations of tetrahedra which go to the same zero of $\Omega$ as $\sigma \rightarrow \infty$ should have three generic degrees of freedom, as should its image under the projection $\mathcal P$.
+Observe that this limit is translation independent, and that $\mathcal P \coloneq \lim_{\sigma \rightarrow 0} \sigma \mathcal A_\sigma$ is the projection of that tetrahedron onto the plane orthogonal to the line which the zeros lie on.
+Up to isometry, these limits are also independent of rotations about that line, so a tetrahedron together with its orientation w.r.t.~the line has eight degrees of freedom.
+Recalling that the generic zeros have five degrees of freedom, the set of such oriented tetrahedra which go to the same zero of $\Omega$ as $\sigma \rightarrow \infty$ should have three generic degrees of freedom, as should its image under the projection $\mathcal P$.
 The conjecture would be proved by constructing the unique planar configuration in that image which minimized the radius of gyration over all such projections for any given zero of $\Omega$, with those from the rank $1$ zeros satisfying Eq. (\ref{eq:lgrad}) above.

-An alternative approach might be found in a study of the critical points of the sum of the squared deviations of the Cayley-Menger $\CMD_D[\msf a, \msf b, \msf c]$ \& Talata $\CMD_D[\msf a, \msf b \,|\, \msf c, \msf d]$ determinants from the squared areas corresponding to the zeros of $\Omega$ over all four-point configurations in the (finite) Euclidean plane.
-In Appendix \myref{sec:pmap} below, we show that these critical points are uniquely determined by any given values of the seven areas in a non-degenerate (three-dimensional) tetrahedron.
+An alternative approach might be found by studying the critical points of the sum of squared deviations of the Cayley-Menger $\CMD_D[\msf a, \msf b, \msf c]$ \& Talata $\CMD_D[\msf a, \msf b \,|\, \msf c, \msf d]$ determinants from the squared areas in the zeros of $\Omega$, and showing that exactly one of them corresponds to a four-point configuration in the (finite) Euclidean plane.
+In Appendix \myref{sec:pmap} below, we show that these critical points are uniquely determined by any given values of the seven areas in a non-degenerate (fully three-dimensional) tetrahedron.